The Extraordinary Voyages of Cap'n Basil Blackheart and his Motley Crew

 "They do thee approaching real slow like, lulling ye into a false security, then at thee last few yards while ye be laughing ye boots off at thee absurdity of it, thee charge at speed ye'll no'er see coming and before ye know it, ye'll be trussed up tighter than a wench in a bodice at thee Inn of Ill Repute and be on ye way to thee pot for o'boilin'!"

-I tipped me hat back, and scratched me, sorry, my head in sheer purrplexment as I carefully monitored the progress of the advancing hored.
+I tipped me hat back and scratched me, sorry, my head in sheer perplexment as I carefully monitored the progress of the advancing horde.
 I wandered to my sword and pulled it free of the sand and turned to face Horice.

 "What do ye suggest to solve this puzzling predicament... arrrrrrr?
-I asked.
+I asked thoughfully.

 Horice glanced over his shoulder again, trumpeted really loudly and screamed, "RUN YE SCALLYWAGS...
 RUN!"